 Plant substrates have a pesky habit of clouding up the entire tank if not laid down correctly.
 Honestly, this can be one of the most frustrating parts of setting up a planted aquarium.

 Use a five gallon bucket and rinse it until the water runs relatively clear.
-Nowadays, a lot of substrates claim that a pre-rinse is unnecessary but I usually do it anyways.
+Nowadays, a lot of substrates claim that a pre-rinse is unnecessary but I usually do it anyway.

-Next, lay 3 to 4 inches of substrate in your tank.
-A lot of people like to top it off with some gravel to hold everything together better, but this is completely optional (sand it also a good option, but make sure to only use aquarium sand).
+Next, lay 2 to 3 inches of substrate in your tank.
+A lot of people like to top it off with some gravel to hold everything together better, but this is completely optional (sand is also a good option, but make sure to only use aquarium sand).

 A great tip to avoid a ton of clouding is to place a plate (any old dinner plate should do) on top of your newly-laid substrate and dump the non-chlorinated water onto the plate instead of directly onto the substrate.

-Step 2: Lighting
+Step 2: Lighting for a Plants Aquarium

 A light fixture is definitely something you don’t want to skimp on; buying knock-off light fixtures will probably cost you more in the long run and can even be a fire hazard.
-Luckily, good lighting is can actually be pretty cheap.
+Luckily, good lighting can actually be pretty cheap.